CTU-IIG/macan/README.md

 ### Timeserver

-Provides plain and authenticated time signals to nodes (runs on GNU/Linux only).
-The following command line parameters are supported:
+Provides plain and authenticated time signals to nodes.
+When run on Linux, the following command line parameters are supported:

 * -c *configuration.so*